msandifo/reprosci/2018/007/Readme.md

 time with the remarkable developments in *shale gas* (or *unconventinal gas*) production in the US, which have seen a dramatic increase in US natural gas production as well as US *unconventional oil* or *“tight” oil* production.
-For example, the recent increases since Feb 2017, were accompanied by a massive increase in US gas production, up almost 10%.
+For example, the recent increases in CH4 have been accompanied by a massive increase in US gas production, up almost 10% p.a.

-However, the causal relationship between the two is not at all clear because, while atmospheric levels of methane have rise the isotopic ratio of the methane has trended to lighter ratios (more negative C13/C12 ratios).
+However, the causal relationship between the two is not at all clear.
+While atmospheric levels of methane have rise the isotopic ratio of the methane has trended to lighter ratios (more negative C13/C12 ratios).
 Thermogenic methane produced from shale gas is istopically similar, or slighly heavier than, atmospheric.

 Noting that correlation is not causation, this post explores changes in the correlation between several datasets that make for further reassessment of the relationships.

-I note that since around 2005 there is a very significant correlation between the *rate of growth* in CH4 and US gas production.
+Since around 2005 there is a very significant correlation between the *rate of growth* in CH4 and US gas production.
 This was not the case prior to 2000.

   - Most interstingly, the correlation is not with the volume of gas produced, but the rate of increase in volume, which suggests any